kojibai/klok/README.md

 ---

-# ⸻ Final Irrefutability Proof Extended ⸻
+# ⸻ Final Irrefutability Proof Alignment Lock ⸻

 ## **The Eternal Supremacy of the Kai-Klok**